-Applications are invited for a part-funded PhD studentship opportunity that is without stipend support, located in the Faculty of Health and Applied Sciences start on 1 January 2019.
-Studentship is awarded to UK/EU students.
+Applicants are invited to apply for a part-funded PhD studentship opportunity in the Faculty of Health and Applied Sciences providing by the University of the West of England.
+The studentship is awarded to UK/EU students.

 User Review( votes)

-- Course Level: Studentship is available to pursue PhD programme.
+- Course Level: Studentship is available to pursue a PhD programme.

 - Study Subject: Studentship is awarded in the field of genotoxicology, which aims to assess cellular fate following DNA damage in the Faculty of Health and Applied Sciences at UWE Bristol.

 - Scholarship Award: The studentship will start on 1 January 2021, subject to satisfactory progress, for three years.
 The studentship will only fund tuition fees at Home/EU rates.

 - Nationality: Studentship is awarded to UK/EU students.